AmirrezaJM/AmirrezaJM/README.md

 ## My Name is Amirreza and I'm mid-level frontend developer, and I've done some projects and used pure Html,css,Js and using libraries and framework like React and Vue.
 - 🔭 I’m currently working on PAP Projects like Ardalan and Shabaviz also I'm mentoring a small team to learn basic of vue js
 - 🌱 I’m currently learning Nuxt js and Next js.
-- 📫 How to reach me: you can reach me with the emails **amirreza.jolani1998@gmail.com**
+- 📫 How to reach me: you can reach me with the email: **amirreza.jolani1998@gmail.com**

 <!--
 **AmirrezaJM/AmirrezaJM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.